govhack-science/govhack-science.github.io/_prizes/2016/australia/australia-abc-news-content.md

 Competitors are challenged to find new ways for as many Australian as possible to share and engage with ABC News Content.
 Bonus credit is given for the mash up of ABC and non-ABC data

 # Prize
-Award up to the value of $1,000
+Prize up to the value of $1,000

 # Eligibility Criteria